 Our teaching writers adhere to high standards within their own artistic productions and expect ambitious efforts from their students.
 Advanced workshops and independent work are encouraged.
 The writing workshops classes are limited to a maximum of fifteen students, and student interaction is highly animated.
 Our philosophy of instruction is to provide a balance between offering constructive criticism and providing support for student effort.
 In addition to students critiquing each other's writing—poems, short stories, essays—exemplary works of modern literature are closely examined, such models being crucial to any writer's development.
 The close connection between the Creative Writing Program and the English and American Literatures Department encourages students to be good analytic readers as part of their training to become complex and substantive writers.

 Students normally enter the program through CRWR 170, the Introductory Workshop, which allows them to explore poetry, fiction, and nonfiction in one semester.
 In subsequent courses qualified students will be given the opportunity to specialize in one genre.
-After completing two Advanced-Level workshops in their chosen genre, seniors are eligible to undertake an independent writing project (a cycle of poems, a series of short stories or a novella, a play or screenplay, or a collection of personal essays or other literary nonfiction) for one or two semesters under the supervision of a writing instructor to fulfill the senior work requirement of the ENAM major.
+After completing two Advanced-Level workshops in their chosen genre, seniors are eligible to undertake an independent writing project (a cycle of poems, a series of short stories or a novella, a play or screenplay, or a collection of personal essays or other literary nonfiction) for one semester under the supervision of a writing instructor to fulfill the senior work requirement of the ENAM major.

 In addition to its undergraduate program, Middlebury College also sponsors two summer programs—the Bread Loaf Writers' Conference (held in late August) and the Bread Loaf School of English (held in July and August)—in which a number of English and American literature majors and creative writers take part.
 The college awards scholarships to these programs.
 Finally, at Middlebury College student writers have the opportunity to contribute to and publish a number of student (but of professional-quality) publications, including The Campus (a weekly newspaper), Frontiers and Section 8 (literary biannuals), Artemis (a women's journal), Otter Creek Journal (environmental writing), Mondegreen (a contemporary music journal), and Sweatervest (an arts journal).
 Links to some of these publications may be found here.
 Some students intern at the New England Review, a national arts and humanities quarterly published at Middlebury College, or for the Bread Loaf Writers' Conference.